 The dynamics of people and connection and human interaction are the beating heart of this platform, and the driving force of an engaged, motivated company culture, so it’s a top priority for everyone at Thriver to understand what makes a group of people feel connected.

-Now operating across North America and, serving 50,000 employees a day, Thriver has expanded beyond catering.
+Now operating across North America and serving 50,000 employees a day, Thriver has expanded beyond just the food and kitchen space.
 Thriver offers more services and solutions that energize employees and help companies of all sizes realize the true, formidable potential of a connected culture.
-Through this extension, Thriver offers personalized Virtual Experience programs, ranging from health and wellness to professional development sessions as a way to connect employees together wherever they are.
+Through this extension, Thriver offers curated Team Activities, ranging from health & wellness, arts & entertainment, cooking classes, to volunteer opportunities as a way to connect employees together wherever they are.
+Thriver’s services also include Professional Development programs that are focused on empowering a company through training, coaching, consulting, and mental health support.
+Additionally, a great culture starts with your surroundings, which is why in an effort to help companies build a thriving workplace, Thriver offers services to design, build and furnish a safe and functional Office Space.